 The challenge for the entire aviation supply chain to deliver on time is more complex than ever before, as Boeing and Airbus both plan to ramp-up their production capacity to unprecedented levels in the years to come.

-An open business culture, ambitious but realistic targets and a strong focus on project management is vital to mitigate this risk within the aviation industry, states Ernst & Young.
+An open business culture, ambitious but realistic targets and a strong focus on project management is vital to mitigate this risk in the aviation industry, Ernst & Young concludes.

 The commercial aerospace industry has to comply with a long list of requirements for aircraft design, maintenance, pilot training activities and safety regulations.
 These regulations are critical for operators and passenger safety and hold the products and services of the OEMs and suppliers to the highest standard.

-The demand from passengers is evolving constantly, pushing the aviation industry to adopt new work processes and technologies.
-Due to the conservative nature of the industry, it’s proving to be a hard race to win.
-The aviation companies that fall too far behind in great run of innovation will likely face a series of challenges in 2019 and beyond.
+One of the problems that the aviation industry is facing is its incapacity to be truly agile in terms of new business paradigmes.
+The demand from passengers is evolving constantly, pushing the aviation industry to adopt new work processes and technologies, but, due to the conservative nature of the industry, it’s proving to be a hard race to win.
+The aviation companies that fall too far behind in the great run of innovation will likely face a series of challenges in 2019 and beyond.

 »Some of the technologies that A&D companies use in their manufacturing and other business processes are decades old.
 They need to upgrade these technologies on a regular basis as well as adopt new and advanced technologies to stay competitive,« states Ernst & Young in the report.